architecture residential sunhollow residence

 a seating area with direct access to a private deck on the back side of the house, a large walk-in Wardrobe,

 and a Master Bath with double lavs, separate wc, extra large tiled shower, and a large tile soaking tub.

-The Guest Bath and Powder Room, Sunhollow House, Burbank, California, 1976.
+The Guest Bath and Powder Room, Sunhollow House, Burbank, California, USA, 1976.

 On the main (second) level of the house, the Guest Bath is divided into two areas.